 Jonathan Wade holds a B.A. degree in Philosophy from Hampden-Sydney College in Virginia and a Master of Divinity degree from Howard University.
 He is an active member of the Economic Club Alumni Leadership Council and mentor to current scholars.
 When asked about his connection to the Club as a scholar and alumnus he said, “The Economic Club has been a training ground for me, it has been a foundation and support to get me through college, but still provides support in my growth and development as a leader.
 The transition from scholar to an alumnus has been meaningful and impactful as it guides me to develop my own leadership skills and continue in community service by supporting other scholars.”
 Read more about Jonathan here.

 Ede Ashton-Scott – 2014 Scholar

-Ede Ashton-Scott is a 2018 graduate of Delaware State University where she earned her Bachelor of Music degree in Music Education.
+Ede Ashton-Scott is a 2018 graduate of University of Delaware where she earned her Bachelor of Music degree in Music Education.
 She played the violin for 15 years, which compelled her to explore a career in the performing arts industry.
 As a scholar, Ede participated in the Economic Club Summer Internship Program and worked with Washington Performing Arts.
 Ede believes “If it were not for the backing of the Economic Club, I would not have been able to secure a paid internship at the place I’ve always wanted to work.
 The Economic Club offers scholars so much - they just have to take advantage of the opportunities before them."
 Read more about Ede here.